GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Hornworms are the larvae of a large brown moth called a hawk moth.
 These caterpillars can decimate your tomatoes, eating fruit, leaves, and even stems.
 They are also very hard to see on the plant, since they are perfectly camouflaged among the leaves.
 The most natural way to control tomato caterpillars is to find them and pick them off, but finding them all can be very difficult.

-The next best solution is diatomaceous earth.
-This is simply dirt from an area that was once a pond where diatoms lived.
+One good, natural solution is to dust your infested plants with diatomaceous earth.
+This compound is inexpensive and readily available online.
+Diatomaceous earth is simply dirt from an area that was once a pond where diatoms lived.
 Diatoms are single-cell organisms with a shell made of silica -- basically glass.
 The millions of broken diatom shells make a jagged, sharp surface when dusted on your plants, and caterpillars crawling over it get sliced and diced and soon die.
 The diatomaceous earth washes off with the next rain and goes back to being dirt.

 Using diatomaceous earth means you are controlling caterpillars and other garden pest insects without any chemicals, toxins, or man-made materials.